 History of the Building

 The Oklahoma Hall of Fame re-opened the building to the public on May 10, 2007, as the Gaylord-Pickens Museum, coincidentally the same date as the Mid-Continent Life Insurance Company opening years earlier.
-The building was purchased thanks to a generous donation from Edward L. Gaylord and, in 2005, the donation was matched by T. Boone Pickens to aid in the extensive renovations.
-Walking through the building, one can experience the past through the architecture and celebrate how contemporary Oklahomans continue to shape our great state through traditional and interactive exhibits.
-The Mid-Continent Life Insurance building now bears the legacy of telling the story of Oklahoma and its unique people.
+The building was purchased thanks to a generous donation from Edward L. Gaylord.
+In 2005, the donation was matched by T. Boone Pickens to aid in the extensive renovations.
+Walking through the building, one can experience the past through the architecture and, through interactive exhibits, celebrate how contemporary Oklahomans continue to shape our great state.
+The Mid-Continent Life Insurance building now carries the legacy of telling the story of Oklahoma through its unique people.

 The Mid-Continent Life Insurance Co. building at night, 1927.
 Courtesy Mid-Continent Life Collection.